Amicus Brief: Fleming et al. v. United States Department of Agriculture

 NCLA filed an amicus brief in March 2020, citing the U.S. Supreme Court’s 2018 decision in Lucia v.
 SEC and taking issue with the USDA’s use of unconstitutional ALJs.
 Mr. Fleming was sanctioned by a USDA ALJ who was an “officer of the United States” but was not appointed consistent with the Appointments Clause and was unconstitutionally insulated by multiple levels of tenure protection.
 Therefore, Mr. Fleming had a right to have an Article III court rule on those important constitutional issues and ensure that he was not tried in front of a constitutionally defective ALJ.
 The District of Columbia Circuit’s decision to ignore the Supreme Court and create new ways to abdicate its constitutional role was troubling.
-The court has relented its duty to resolve constitutional questions about administrative adjudications—where Americans are tried before state agencies’ own in-house ALJs that are constitutionally defective.
+The court relented its duty to resolve constitutional questions about administrative adjudications—where Americans are tried before state agencies’ own in-house ALJs that are constitutionally defective.

-What makes the decision so shocking is that the USDA told Mr. Fleming during his administrative appeal that his constitutional claims would have to wait until he got to federal court.
+What made the decision so shocking was that the USDA told Mr. Fleming during his administrative appeal that his constitutional claims would have to wait until he got to federal court.
 Then, once he did, USDA reversed its position and urged the D.C.
 Circuit to punish Mr. Fleming for not having the agency decide the claims first.
-As Judge Rao observed in her forceful dissent, the court’s failure to act has trapped “petitioners in an administrative-judicial hall of mirrors. … The majority allows the government to argue before the agency that constitutional questions should be left to the courts and then argue before this court that constitutional questions should be left to the agency.”
+As Judge Rao observed in her forceful dissent, the court’s failure to act trapped “petitioners in an administrative-judicial hall of mirrors. … The majority allows the government to argue before the agency that constitutional questions should be left to the courts and then argue before this court that constitutional questions should be left to the agency.”

 “In the wake of the Supreme Court’s restoration of the proper separation of powers in Lucia, the U.S. Courts of Appeals have gone out of their way to come up with new and evasive reasons why courts should refuse to answer questions within their Article III jurisdiction.
 By turning a blind eye to the Petitioners’ separation-of-powers claim in Fleming, the D.C.
-Circuit has only created a new separation of powers issue: abdicating its duty to resolve constitutional questions that arise in administrative adjudications,” said NCLA Litigation Counsel, Jared McClain.
+Circuit has only created a new separation of powers issue: abdicating its duty to resolve constitutional questions that arise in administrative adjudications,” said then-NCLA Litigation Counsel Jared McClain.

 No statute, law, or court precedent compelled the D.C.
 Circuit’s decision.
 Longstanding precedent requires courts to fulfill their “unflagging” duty to hear such constitutional challenges that protect Americans from this merciless and illogical flex of government power.
 These cases have caused NCLA to confront a variety of issues relating to administrative exhaustion and forfeiture, and other agency attempts to nullify Article III court jurisdiction, as well as what remedy is appropriate when an agency’s ALJs are unconstitutional.
 D.C.
 Circuit’s ruling in Fleming created yet another trap for litigants seeking to protect their civil liberties during hearings before the administrative state.